RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 Note that property names seem to use double underscore by convention.

-You can edit the properties in the Search Settings (click the icon next to the Filter button).
+You can edit the properties in the Search Settings (Slider icon in the search bar).
 You can also disable ComfyUI Search if you so wish.

 To find property names, look in the Workflow tab in the Metadata Pane (below the Preview Pane if not hidden) or the Metadata Overlay (Press I to show or hide the Metadata Overlay)

-You can also add properties into the filter by clicking on the ... button to the left of each node property in the Workflow Pane.
+You can also add properties to the list by clicking on the ... button to the left of each node property in the Workflow Pane, and selecting **Add to Default Search**

-## Filter
+### Filter

+The Filter allows you to customize your searches on node properties.

 Open the Filter popup (Click the Filter icon in the search bar, or press CTRL+F) and go the the Workflow tab.